 Ivan Ciraj, Sales Representative, Square One Condos

-John B Thomas, Jr., Realtor and Associate Broker, RE/MAX & WorldVentures
+John B. Thomas, Jr., Realtor and Associate Broker, eXp Realty

 Blain Handley, Realtor, Keller Williams

-[Don’t] scrimp on the cost of a highly experienced real estate photographer in the field.
-This industry is littered with agents who take photos of high dollar properties with their smartphones.
+Don’t scrimp on the cost of a highly-experienced real estate photographer in the field.
+This industry is littered with agents who take photos of high-dollar properties with their smartphones.
 Having professionally-taken photos is truly the key to marketing and selling the home.
-Want to learn how to hire a photographer that won’t let you down?
-Check out Placester’s awesome guide here.

 Chris Feltus, Realtor, United Real Estate

-Sensor size, not megapixels, is the most important criteria to consider when purchasing a new digital camera.
-Generally speaking, larger sensors mean better image quality, better low light performance, but more importantly, a wider field of view, which allows you to capture more of the room in your picture.
+Sensor size, not megapixels, is the most important criterion to consider when purchasing a new digital camera.
+Generally speaking, larger sensors mean better image quality and better low light performance, but more importantly, a wider field of view, which allows you to capture more of the room in your picture.

-Take a look at the example image below.
+Take a look at the example image below to see the difference in what a real estate agent could capture with the right photography tools.
 The pink box is what your typical digital camera would capture.
-The dark blue line bordering the photo is what a full frame camera would capture.
+The dark blue line bordering the photo is what a full-frame camera would capture.

 Liat Tzoubari, Director of Sales & Marketing, Apartable